AngelinaTulukcu/Homework14/README.md

 | Negative Scenario: Negative Number Input              | -5              | Error: Factorial is not defined for negative numbers    | Passed   |
 | Negative Scenario: Non-integer Input                   | abc (Non-integer input) | Error: Invalid number entered                        | Passed   |

-## Test Scenarios

-1. **Positive Scenarios:**
-   - User inputs a positive integer (e.g., 5, 10, 0) to calculate the factorial.
-   - The program successfully calculates the factorial of the input number and displays the result.

-2. **Negative Scenarios:**
-   - User inputs a negative integer (e.g., -5) to calculate the factorial.
-   - The program throws an `IllegalArgumentException` and displays an error message indicating that the factorial is not defined for negative numbers.

-3. **Invalid Input Scenario:**
-   - User inputs a non-integer value (e.g., abc) instead of an integer.
-   - The program throws an `InputMismatchException` and displays an error message indicating that an invalid number is entered.

-4. **Edge Case Scenario:**
-   - User inputs 0 as the input number to calculate the factorial.
-   - The program correctly returns 1 as the factorial of 0.

 # Homework18 task 2.1